ClaperCo/docs/self-hosting/prerequisites.md

 If you want to use Docker, you just need to have the latest [Docker](https://docs.docker.com/engine/install/) version installed on your server.

-:::info Recommandation
+:::info Recommendation
-Docker is the most recommended and straight forward way to run Claper.
+Docker is the most recommended and easy way to run Claper.
 You don't have to be a Docker expert to launch your own instance, but you should have a basic understanding of the command-line and networking to successfully set it up.
 :::

 ## Hardware requirements